Cedar Shingle Staining Services

 2. Mildew stains.

 If the dark color is mildew, bleach will clear it up.
-If tannin causes a stain, bleach will not help the darkened shingle.
+If tannin causes a stain, bleach will not lighten the darkened shingle.

 Are cedar shingles waterproof?

-This is a tricky question because wood in general is absorbent.
-Two things help wood become more water-resistant:
+This is a tricky question because wood, in general, is quite absorbent.
+Two things can help wood become more water-resistant:

 - The stain or paint with which you treat the shingles